o3de/o3de.org/content/blog/posts/o3de-ux-past-present-future.md

 full_img: "/images/blog/o3de-2111-release-blog-image.png"
 ---

-Learn about how Amazon Web Services developed the first-time user experience for Open 3D Engine (O3DE) from Bhanuja Sanghani, one of the UX designers contributing to O3DE.
+Learn about how Amazon Web Services developed the first-time user experience for Open 3D Engine (O3DE) from Bhanuja Sanghavi, one of the UX designers contributing to O3DE.

 ## Explore the Past, Present, & Future of O3DE's First-time User Experience